mariana-m23/Assignment1_README/README.md

 Our program allows to read input files to answer all the questions regarding how many times a specific word is repeated.

 # Responsibilities
 1. Coding and Implementing the Files
-  Assigned to: Isabel V.
+  - Assigned to: Isabel V.
-  Description: Isabel was responsible of creating our own files from the ones provided to be implemented.
+  - Description: Isabel was responsible of creating our own files from the ones provided to be implemented.
 Created a text parser to input text files.
-  Coded the input files reader to answer all the different questions, and created different classes.
+  Coded the input files reader to answer all the different questions, created the main class, and debugg any errors.

-2. Coding and creating the classes
+3. Coding and creating the arrays
-  Assigned to: Mariana L.
+  - Assigned to: Mariana L.
-  Description: Mariana was responsible for coding different classes to be able to be able to answer the questions, and debug any errors.
+  - Description: Mariana was responsible for setting up the scanner and codes used for outputting the questions, and debug any errors.
-  Created and wrote the assignment's readme.
+    Wrote the assignment's readme.

 # Additional Notes: